 Were You Or A Loved One In An Airplane Accident?

-Wyatt Law Firm knows catastrophic injuries.
-We know the pain they cause - emotionally, physically, and financially.
+Wyatt Law Firm knows the emotional, physical, and financial pain caused by catastrophic injuries.
 We also know what victims are up against.
-Huge corporations and national insurance agencies deal with transportation accident disputes and claims daily, but we don't shy away from a challenge.
-If you or someone you love has been involved in an aviation accident - whether a personal airliner, commercial plane, private jet, or helicopter - know that our San Antonio aviation accident lawyers are here for you.
-We've been there before, and we know how to get results in these types of cases.
+Huge corporations and national insurance agencies dispute transportation accident claims daily, but we don’t shy away from a challenge.
+If you or someone you love has been involved in an aviation accident – whether in a personal airliner, commercial plane, private jet, or helicopter – know that our Texas aviation accident lawyers are here for you.
+We’ve been there before, and we know how to get results.

 We know aviation accident cases.
-Ms. Wyatt has represented injured plaintiffs in the Alaska Airlines Flight 261 crash and the American Airlines Flight 587 crash and acted as a member of the Steering Committee for the consolidated Alaska Airline cases.
+Ms. Wyatt represented injured plaintiffs in the Alaska Airlines Flight 261 crash and the American Airlines Flight 587 crash.
+She has also acted as a member of the Steering Committee for the consolidated Alaska Airline cases.

 Call 210-255-2231 For a Free Case Review

-Due to the severity of most aviation accidents, they are investigated by the National Transportation Safety Board (NTSB).
-This organization collects all crash data and compiles it to inform decision making and legislation in the arena of airline transportation safety.
-The NTSB and other organizations list a variety of different factors that can pose safety risks to airline passengers, including:
+Due to the serious concerns posed by aviation accidents, they are investigated by the National Transportation Safety Board (NTSB).
+This organization collects crash data and compiles it to inform decision-making and legislation for airline transportation safety.
+The NTSB and other organizations list a variety of different factors that can pose safety risks to airline passengers:

 - Failed maintenance

 Mechanical failure, adverse weather conditions, and human error are the most common causes of aviation accidents.
 In any of these scenarios, victims of airplane crashes and their families may have legal recourse against the airline as well as potential other defendants such as the maintenance company.